abesford/seizzmic-site-0c00b/src/pages/index.md

         image: images/feature2.png
         image_alt: App users welcoming a new member
         content: >-
-          We collaborate with all kinds of ambitious organisations.
+          We work with all kinds of ambitious organisations.

           We have a deep understanding of the technology, but it's your people who make change happen.
-We understand your challenges and bring your teams together - to build collective energy around a digital vision.
+We understand your challenges and bring your teams together.
+We'll help you plot a course, focus your efforts, and make your organisation stronger to deal with today's challenges.

-          We'll help you plot a course and make your organisation stronger to deal with today's challenges.
           That might be building new skills and capabilities, process automation, accelerating your move to the cloud, or revising your sourcing strategy.
         actions:
           - label: Where we work
             url: /where-we-work